AWS VPC Design: A Practical Approach For Beginners

 How to choose CIDR for VPC?

-The CIDR block for a VPC depends on the number of serves we plan to deploy in a VPC. this includes both self-hosted and AWS-managed services.
+The CIDR block for a VPC depends on the number of servers we plan to deploy in a VPC.
+This includes both self-hosted and AWS-managed services

 We not only consider the immediate requirements but also the future expansion.
 We might start with a total of 15 servers now and in the future, it might grow to 1000+ servers.